Code-Institute-Submissions/P0shJosh-diceroll/testing.md

      - On Surface-Duo, there is a very small amount of scrolling needed, as the roller and restart buttons almost touch the footer.

 - [D&D Choose Dice Images](/readme/images/features/dice_choose.PNG)
-    - Only loading either game page, they should appear in the top-most box.
+    - On loading either game page, they should appear in the top-most box.
     - Rendered as intended across almost all devices.
     - Did not render at all in Internet Explorer

 - [D&D Selected Dice](/readme/images/features/dice_selected.PNG)
-    - Only loading either game page, there ought to be an empty box in the middle.
+    - On loading either game page, there ought to be an empty box in the middle.
     - Upon selecting dice in the previous box, a matching image should render in this box.
     - Rendered as intended across all devices, that Choose Dice worked for.
     - Given the Choose Dice Images did not render at all in Internet Explorer, the Selected Dice could not render.

 - [D&D Dice Results](/readme/images/features/dice_results.PNG)
-    - Only loading either game page, they should appear in the top-most box.
+    - On loading either game page, they should appear in the top-most box.
     - Rendered as intended across all devices, that Choose Dice worked for.
     - Given the Choose Dice Images did not render at all in Internet Explorer, the Dice Results could not render.

 - [Star Wars Choose Dice](/readme/images/features/dice_choose_sw.PNG)
-    - Only loading either game page, they should appear in the top-most box.
+    - On loading either game page, they should appear in the top-most box.
     - Rendered as intended across almost all devices.
     - Did not render at all in Internet Explorer.

 - [Star Wars Selected Dice](/readme/images/features/dice_selected_sw.PNG)
-    - Only loading either game page, there ought to be an empty box in the middle.
+    - On loading either game page, there ought to be an empty box in the middle.
     - Upon selecting dice in the previous box, a matching image should render in this box.
     - Rendered as intended across all devices, that Choose Dice worked for.
     - Given the Choose Dice Images did not render at all in Internet Explorer, the Selected Dice could not render.

 - [Star Wars Dice Results](/readme/images/features/dice_results_sw.PNG)
-    - Only loading either game page, there ought to be an empty box at the bottom of the page.
+    - On loading either game page, there ought to be an empty box at the bottom of the page.
     - If Dice have been Selected, then pressing Roll ought to reveal results in this box.
     - Rendered as intended across all devices, that Choose Dice worked for.
     - Given the Choose Dice Images did not render at all in Internet Explorer, the Dice Results could not render.

 - [Past Rolls Button](/readme/images/features/mobile_dice_results.PNG)
+    - Only occurs on mobile resolutions.
+    - If on a mobile, across the top of either game page, where a navbar might otherwise appear, centrally will be a button.
-    -
+    - Button titled "Past Rolls".
+    - Upon clicking, if rolls have occured, it will reveal the past rolls, otherwise nothing occurs on pressing.

 - [Past Rolls Content](/readme/images/features/dice_history.PNG)
-    -
+    - On desktop or iPad resolutions, when the user has pressed Roll, the results will not only occur in the Results box, but also in this left hand column.
+    - If further rolls occur, the results will append to this column.
+    - If only mobile, the results will not be visible until the "Past Rolls" button has been pressed.
+    - Results are appended for mobile too.

 - [Roll Purpose](/readme/images/features/dice_purpose.PNG)
-    -
+    - At all resolutions, text box with title text appears below the results box, but above the roll/restart buttons.
+    - Entirely option, but the user can enter text.
+    - If the user does enter text, whatever text present will be appended to the "Previous Roll" results.
+    - User can change this text for each roll without affecting previous rolls.

 - [Roller Button](/readme/images/features/dice_roll.PNG)
-    -
+    - Occurs beneath the Roll Purpose at all resolutions.
+    - Depending on resolution will either appear beside the Restart button or above it.
+    - On pressing the button, if dice are present in the Selected Box, the results will then be displayed in the results box and past rolls section.
+    - User can continue to press the button for fresh results.

 - [Restart Button](/readme/images/features/dice_empty.PNG)
-    -
+    - Occurs beneath the Roll Purpose at all resolutions.
+    - Depending on resolution will either appear beside the Roller button or below it.
+    - If dice are present in the Selected box, and/or results in the results box, then pressing this button will empty the arrays and allow the user to select new dice.

 - [Contact Button](/readme/images/features/button_contact.PNG)
-    -
+    - Appears at the bottom of the page, the most left button of the footer.
+    - Pressing this will reveal a modal for the user with the contact form.

 - [Contact Form](/readme/images/features/modal_contact.PNG)
-    -
+    - Only appears once the user has pressed the "Contact" button.
+    - User must fill all sections; "name", "email", "message", and then press Send message.
+    - If any section is not filled, a warning will be triggered informing the user they must fill it.
+    - Successful sending will send myself an email with the relevant content.

 - [Maps Button](/readme/images/features/button_contact.PNG)
     -